Data Pre-processing

 Sampling in data science is an essential pre-processing technique because it allows data analysts to engage with a smaller group of data without sacrificing the precision and quality of the study.
 Additionally, data sampling can aid in reducing the computing complexities of the analysis, improving its effectiveness and speed of execution.

-Data science employs a variety of sampling approaches, including:
+Data science uses a variety of sampling approaches, including:

 • Random Sampling: Using this strategy, data points are chosen at random from the dataset, giving each one an equal opportunity for selection.
 When attempting to generate a sample that is representative of the full dataset from a huge dataset, random sampling is helpful.